 The faculty of the North American Studies section at Göttingen University welcomes Prof. Gross aboard!

 At the beginning of the winter semester 2014/15, new study regulations for our BA and MA degree programs will be in place.
-Please click here for further information and also check our website for possible updates in the course of the next few weeks.
+Please click here for further information and also check our website for possible updates.
+Contact the degree coordinator, Dr. Vanessa Künnemann, in case of further questions.

 The conference, hosted by the English Department and the Lichtenberg Kolleg, took place in June 2013 in the Historic Observatory at Göttingen.
 It started with a keynote by Prof. Bill Brown of the University of Chicago on the topic of "The Obsolescence of the Human."
 Please see the conference website for pictures and more details.